 The same ride features Glanum, a recently unearthed Roman city that was buried in a mudflow.
 To understand this Pompeii-like time capsule, we’ve hired local historic interpreters.
 From Glanum a beautiful climb on a quiet back road reaches Les Baux, where we’ve covered the admission fee of my favorite French castle so you can inspect its massive catapult and trebuchet.
 Halfway back to the Rhone we’ll pause for a tour and tasting at a co-operative mill that presses boutique olive oils.

-Included in the tour are early-AM shuttles to Marseille’s MRS International Airport (a friendly terminal where dozens of our boxed tandems were accepted without charge!) or the adjacent TGV station at Aix-en-Provence.
+Our tour includes early-AM shuttles to Marseille’s MRS International Airport (a friendly terminal where dozens of our boxed tandems have been accepted without charge!) or the nearby train station with TGV service.

 Frequently Asked Questions